adap/flower/doc/source/how-to-implement-fedbn.rst

 :og:description: Learn to build a federated ML workload using Flower with FedBN for non-IID data.
 Train a CNN with PyTorch on CIFAR-10 with minimal changes from the Quickstart.
-.. title:: Federated a Machine Learnign Workload with FedBN
 .. meta::
     :description: Learn to build a federated ML workload using Flower with FedBN for non-IID data.
 Train a CNN with PyTorch on CIFAR-10 with minimal changes from the Quickstart.